ltwp/ltwp/apartment.md

 This is an incredible space in a historic building, renting from friendly people, in one of the best parts of Stockholm.
 It's peaceful and great for work-from-home if you need that.
 However, no pets allowed.

-Contact me: LUKAS at LTWP dot NET if you are interested!
+If you are interested, contact me (LUKAS at LTWP dot NET) or reach out directly [via qasa.se](https://qasa.com/se/sv/home/1370850).

 ![](http://amphidromic.net/images/apt/1.jpeg)